Analysis | Plans for a Bigger Pie of Global Taxes, Sliced Fairly

 6. How would a global minimum tax work?

 Here’s a scenario sketched out in a paper for the Atlantic Council by Jeff Goldstein, a former special assistant to the chairman of the White House Council of Economic Advisers: A company headquartered in Country A is reporting income in Country B, where the rate is 11%.
 With a global minimum rate of 15% in effect, Country A would “top up” the tax and collect another 4% of the company’s profit from Country B -- representing the difference between Country B’s rate and the global minimum rate.
-That undercuts any advantage of shifting to lower-tax places and pressuring countries to conform to the global norm.
+That undercuts any advantage of shifting to lower-tax places and pressures countries to conform to the global norm.

 7. Who benefits from the current system?